hubert-marek/agent-diff/README.md

 - **URL**: Each environment has a unique service URL (e.g., `http://localhost:8000/api/env/{env_id}/services/slack`)
 - **Creation**: `client.init_env(templateService="slack", templateName="slack_default")`
 - **Cleanup**: `client.delete_env(envId)` or auto-expires after TTL

+## CodeExectuorProxy

+SDK provides **code execution proxies** - tools for AI agents.
+You add it to your toolbox in Vercel AI SDK, Langchain or OpenAI Agents, making LLM write Python or Bash code to talk with Slack or Linear API.
+Requests will automatically be intercepted and routed to isolated test environments.
+This enables agents to interact with service replicas without any code changes.
+See more in: **[Python SDK](sdk/agent-diff-python/README.md)**

 ## Evaluations & Test Suites